mindsdb/mindsdb/mindsdb/integrations/handlers/shopify_handler/README.md

 The `customers` table supports the following columns: 'first_name', 'last_name', 'email', 'phone', 'tags' and 'currency'.
 Of these, either 'first_name', 'last_name', 'email' or 'phone' must be provided.

-The `orders` table supports the following columns: 'currency', 'email', 'fulfillment_status', 'gift_card', 'grams', 'note', 'phone', 'price', 'processed_at', 'quantity', 'tags', 'test', 'title', and 'vendor'.
+The `orders` table supports the following columns: 'buyer_accepts_marketing', 'currency', 'email', 'fulfillment_status', 'note', 'phone', 'processed_at', 'tags', 'test', and 'total_weight'.
+Additionally, the `orders` table supports the following value fields which are sub-components of the 'line_items' column: 'gift_card', 'grams', 'price', 'quantity', 'title', 'vendor'.
 Of these, 'price' and 'title' must be provided.

 It is also possible to DELETE data from your Shopify store.
 At the moment, only the `customers`, `products`, and `orders` tables support DELETE: